HIPAA Covered Entity: Everything You Need to Know

 In the U.S., HIPAA is the most authoritative and thoroughly developed set of rules that define the standards for security as well as privacy regarding health care.
 Business associates like accountants, consultants, and pharmacies, work on behalf of HIPAA covered entities.
 A covered entity must comply with HIPAA and HITECH mandates for protection of PHI.

 If you need help with understanding HIPAA, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.